 What to Do If You’ve Been Involved in a Pedestrian Accident

 If you’ve been injured in a pedestrian accident, the first thing that you want to do is make sure that everyone involved is safe, including yourself.
-Make sure to call an ambulance, especially if someone is injured from the accident.
+Make sure to call an ambulance, especially if someone is injured in the accident.
 If you’re safe enough to stay at the scene of the accident, you should file a police report immediately.
 Don’t let anyone talk you out of contacting the police and filing a report, as it will be incredibly helpful in arguing your case later down the road.

 While still at the scene you should exchange contact and insurance information with the driver, talk to witnesses, and take pictures of your injuries, the vehicle that hit you, and the surrounding area.
 Once you’ve collected this information, you should head to the hospital for treatment.
 Even if you don’t believe that you’ve been injured, it’s still important to receive medical attention as some injuries may be masked by adrenaline.